AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/manually-full.rst

 AppRun
 ++++++

-In modern AppImages, :code:`AppRun` is usually a symlink to the main binary.
+In modern AppImages, ``AppRun`` is usually a symlink to the main binary.
 This works if the binary has been made relocatable (which is automatically done by modern AppImage creation tools; it's explained :ref:`later on this page <removing-hard-coded-paths>` how to manually do that).

 However, |why_apprun_c|, alternatives may be used.
 For more information, see :ref:`AppRun.c <apprun.c>`.